dalab/end2end_neural_el/readme.md

  method are missing from the current set of pretrained entities.
 So in case you want to evaluate the algorithm on AIDA-Training for EL this extra entities are needed.

-Preprocessing stage 2: converting the datasets to tfrecords (we encode the words and characters to numbers, we find the candidate spans and for each one the candidate entities (using the p(e|m) dictionary) and encode these to numbers as well).
+We now encode the words and characters of the datasets to numbers, we find the candidate spans and for each one the candidate entities (using the p(e|m) dictionary) and encode these to numbers as well.
 ```
 python -m preprocessing.prepro_util
 ```

-4: Training the Neural Network:
+4: Training the Neural Network.

 Base Model + att + global for EL (according to the paper)
 ```